Mehtab-alt/K8s-Anatomy/README.md

 ### The Philosophy

+This project is designed as a clear, step-by-step tutorial.
+To make the core concepts of monitoring as clear as possible, our organs are initially **decoupled**.
+This allows you to observe the vital signs of each microservice in isolation, which is the foundational skill for observability.

--   **Organs (`/organs`):** Our microservices (`heart-service`, `brain-service`) are the vital organs.
-They perform core functions and, crucially, are designed to emit their own health signals (metrics).
+-   **Organs (`/organs`):** Our microservices are the vital organs.
+The `heart-service` provides a measurable "pulse" (request rate), while the `brain-service` performs a "cognitive task" with measurable latency.
+They operate independently so you can learn to monitor each one's unique health signals without interference.
 -   **Skeletal System (`/skeletal-system`):** Kubernetes provides the structure.
 Its manifests define the organism's anatomy, giving the organs a place to live, connect, and scale.
 This includes an **autonomic response system** (Horizontal Pod Autoscaler) to react to stress.
 -   **Central Nervous System (`/nervous-system`):** Prometheus and Grafana form the brain and nerves.
 This system listens to the signals from the organs, processes them, and provides a window into the organism's overall consciousness and well-being.
 It can also trigger a **pain response** (Alerting) when vitals are abnormal.

-This project will guide you through the process of bringing this advanced, resilient organism to life in your own Kubernetes cluster.

 ---